Visiting Other Academic Libraries (SCONUL Access)

 - Once your application has been accepted, print out the email verification document you will receive.

 - You will need to register at each library you want to visit.
-It is best to check what the requirements are at the library in question before your first visit, as some libraries will require a passport photo, for example.
+It is always best to check what the requirements are at the library in question before your first visit, as some libraries will require a passport photo, for example.
+The library you are visiting will generally issue you with a library card, so that you can borrow books or gain reference access until your SCONUL Access membership expires.
+Some libraries participating in the SCONUL Access scheme may also apply their own restrictions, including periods of the year when SCONUL Access members may not visit or may not register, so contact the library in advance of setting out on any potential visit.

-- At the least, you will need to take with you to the appropriate library the relevant email verification document (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.
+- At the least, you will need to take with you to that library the email verification document you have received and printed out (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.

 Bill Bryson Library